 Where are we now?

 Following tradition, our brewery continues to pour the first beer at noon each day.
-Though we do feel there are some occasions it is necessary to get a head start on.
+However, we feel there are some occasions when it is necessary to get a head start.

 Paul always knew his real passion was brewing beer …